Calling all puppy party guests! Wag your tails over to the play space for some fun puppy party games!

 Like a scavenger hunt, this kids’ party game has players searching for dog bones that are hidden around the party space.
 You can use a box of real dog bones, use toy bones or cut the shapes of dog bones out of colored paper.
 Since dogs tend to bury their bones, you may want to hide some of the bones under things (such as under the rug if the party is indoors or under patio chair cushions in the yard).

 The concept of this game is simple enough: have players race on all fours to the finish line.
 You can do this as one-on-one races or divide players into teams and have a four-legged relay race.
-Another variation is have them crawl like dogs through an obstacle course.
+Another variation has them crawl like dogs through an obstacle course.

 Doggie Dessert Race